top of page

 Peek into the Tribunal next door to see a dome lined with seashells.
 Don’t let the line fool you—there is no masterpiece in this room.
 The room itself is meant to be the masterpiece, a three-dimensional treasure chest of the wonders of the world.
 The world is represented in all its elements: Earth as the marble mosaic floor patterned in a flower, red velvet curtains with a golden fringe to represent fire, water symbolized by the thousands of shells set into the dome, and Air through the open lantern which crowns the room, and also serves as a sundial.
 The sundial passes over a series of statues are surrounded by paintings stacked four high in the room.
 Look for the sleeping cupids taking a break from the crowds.
 And if there is a line, try looking through the side doors instead.

-The last rooms in this corridor (A17-21) feature quattrocento works from outside Florence: Siena, Emilia Romana, Lombardy, and Venice.
-There are late Gothic altarpieces from Siena as well as a striking sketch of the Lamentation, a close-up of Christ’s followers as they take Him from the Cross, by the early Venetian master Giovanni Bellini.
+->The last rooms in this corridor (A17-21) feature quattrocento works from outside Florence: Siena, Emilia Romana, Lombardy, and Venice.
+There are late Gothic altarpieces from Siena as well as a striking sketch of the Lamentation Over Body of Christ, a close-up of Christ’s followers as they take Him from the Cross, by the early Venetian master Giovanni Bellini.
 Some mystery surrounds the purpose of the sketch, and there is also an air of mystery in his Sacred Allegory, with figures arrayed in a classical patio.
-Who are the children playing in the patio with the Christ-child?.
+Who are the children playing in the patio with the Christ-child?
 The two saints in loincloths are standing at attention, while Mary sits quietly on a bench.
 Where is it set, and who are the figures embracing in the background?

 Versions of the slayed Marsyas beckon you down the next corridor, which features the works of the High Renaissance.
 Marsyas is famous for challenging the god Apollo to a duel in music; in the end, he lost his life and his hide.